Downtime

 Downtime are special scenes that allow characters to take a break from adventuring to rest, recover, and engage in character development activities.

-Based on the intended rest interval and the quality of the group's environment during downtime, the host is responsible for allocating downtime action points.
-Action points are used to represent the narrative time used for downtime and provide appropriate constraints on how much players can accomplish during a specific downtime period.
+The host is responsible for allocating downtime activity points based on the intended rest interval and the quality of the group's environment during downtime.
+Activity points represent the narrative time used for downtime and provide appropriate constraints on how much players can accomplish during a specific downtime period.

 The following table provides an example of allocating activity points for downtime scenarios.

-SHORT REST - the group is resting for a short period (3-8 hours) while engaged in a situation with limited access to external support resources.
+SHORT REST: The group rests for a short period (3-8 hours) while engaged in a situation with limited access to external support resources.

 3